ethereum/execution-specs/CONTRIBUTING.md

 2. **Complete** - Capture the entirety of _consensus critical_ parts of Ethereum.
 3. **Accessible** - Prioritize readability, clarity, and plain language over performance and brevity.

-### Spelling
+### Spelling and Naming

-Attempt to use descriptive English words (or _very common_ abbreviations) in documentation and identifiers.
-If necessary, there is a custom dictionary `whitelist.txt`.
+- Attempt to use descriptive English words (or _very common_ abbreviations) in documentation and identifiers.
+- Avoid using EIP numbers in identifiers.
+- If necessary, there is a custom dictionary `whitelist.txt`.

 ### Development

 Running the tests necessary to merge into the repository requires:

- * Python 3.8.x (not 3.9 or later), and
+ * Python 3.9.x, and
  * [PyPy 7.3.x](https://www.pypy.org/).
  * `geth` installed and present in `$PATH`

-These version ranges are necessary because, at the time of writing, PyPy is only compatible with Python 3.7.

 `execution-specs` depends on a submodule that contains common tests that are run across all clients, so we need to clone the repo with the --recursive flag.
 Example:
 ```bash